brytemorio/Algorithmic-Bridge/README.md

 <br/>

-The bridge internally uses a default config file in [TOML](https://toml.io) format.
+The bridge internally uses a default config file.
 To override the default config file.
 Use the System Property ***configfile***.
 That is:

 ``` java -Dconfigfile="path/to/toml/configfile" -jar algo-bridge.jar```